UPDATE: The article has been updated keeping in mind the changing business scenario in 2019.

 3. Having no or insufficient social media presence, and handling your social media poorly.

 Though a very basic point, many Startups have failed to make their social media presence felt across the various platforms available.
 And needless to say, they have suffered big time.
 At a time when entrepreneurs are running short of ideas, a slow or a negligible social media presence can cost you dearly as the niche market can be easily captured by your competitors if they have a more robust social media presence.
 It is also important to understand this aspect from the mindset of a potential client.
 Once you have shown your interest in any product’s social media page via likes, subscription, you are less likely to like a page of a similar product.
 Facebook and Twitter age entrepreneurs who have missed this point have suffered dearly.
 Also, of utmost importance is the manner in which you handle your social media.
 Posting few and pertinent things on your social media platforms instead of bombarding your followers with posts is the best way to go.
 You can read how Startups can effectively use social media for their advantage here.

 4. Not having a backup plan

 “I have 2 eggs.
 From the two eggs I will have 2 hens.
 From the 2 hens I will have another 8 eggs..Finally I will have a big poultry farm”.
 Well, planning is good but sometimes our plans fail.
 It is a hard fact of life.
 In the world of Sartups, things are very dynamic and the competition immensely intense.
-Not having a back up plan is like preparing to fail.
+Not having a backup plan is like preparing to fail.
 It absolutely doesn’t mean that you remain less upbeat about your venture.
 Having a backup plan only means that you are aware of the ground realities and are ready to face any challenge when it comes.

 5. Being a copy cat